SEED-research-lab/edX-clustering/README.md

 | 3) Clustering | none |  |

 ### Pipeline Output Files
-At the conclusion of the pipeline, the cluster charts will be in the folder `~/output/3_ClusteringOutput/` (where "~" is the working directory).
+At the conclusion of the pipeline, the cluster charts will be pdf files in the  `~/analytics/3_ClusteringOutput/` folder (where "~" is the working directory).
 The Pipeline will create several other files within the "output" directory; most of these are used in the subsequent steps of the pipeline but be of little interest.

 ## Environment setup
 At present this pipeline is designed to work within the RStudio IDE (https://www.rstudio.com/).
 You will need to either install R and RStudio or use an online version of RStudio.
 Alternatively, an online version is available for free on nanoHUB.org (https://nanohub.org/resources/rstudio); however, the following instructions may need to be slightly modified if using the online version.